- Academic English Studies (ESL)

 - Set up or renew your account with ALEKS.

-- Enter the Course Code F6TML-CVGXG when prompted.
-You will then enter your credit card information to pay the $25 fee for the exam.
+- Enter the Course Code EA9TV-AUKT9 when prompted.
+You will then enter your credit card information to pay the $25 fee to set up your account.
 This fee includes FIVE exam attempts as well as 6 months in an adaptive online learning module.

 - If you are setting up or renewing an account, use your first exam as a practice test!
 (Your score will not count as your placement score.
 Only proctored results will be recorded by the registrar.)